CNA’s Emily Hathcoat launched a sales and marketing therapy session that promised tabloid-worthy confessions. Here is how she set the stage:

 “For sales and marketing within the division, within Westchester, where there’s really good organizational alignment, we are happily married,” he said.

-For sales, the business development team and the underwriters in marketing who are centralized in the Chubb home office are like “friends with benefits,” Hood said.
-“They’re pretty friendly and there’s some real value that we get from that centralized marketing unit but we’re not ready to get married, by any means.”
+For sales, the business development team and marketing are “pretty friendly and there’s some real value that we get from that centralized marketing unit but we’re not ready to get married, by any means.”

 Finally, regarding business development and underwriting within the Westchester division, things that were rocky are smoothing out.
 When the business development team was first being built, underwriters did not want to date.
 “But over the last few years, we’ve met and they actually are starting to want to date,” Hood said.